jspaaks/2022-ieee/README.md

 1. use `zenodraft` to attach metadata to the new deposition on Zenodo Sandbox

 Since we're only exploring at the moment, this tutorial uses the Zenodo Sandbox environment instead of regular Zenodo.
 The `zenodraft` commands work the same for either target platform, just make sure to leave out the `--sandbox` flag, and don't forget you need separate tokens for each platform.

-Also note that some of the commands used in this section, specifically how environment variables are handled, are for Linux or Mac terminal emulator programs.
-If you're on Windows, "Git Bash" from the "Git for Windows" package is probably your best bet.
-You can download it from here: https://gitforwindows.org/.

 Before we get started, make sure you have the required programs: